Squid ink risotto is one of the more dramatic ways to make this classic Italian rice dish.

 - Lemon zest

-In another medium-sized, heavy pot, heat the olive oil over medium-high heat and saute the garlic for 1 minute.
+- In another medium-sized, heavy pot, heat the olive oil over medium-high heat and sauté the garlic for 1 minute.
 Add the rice and stir to combine.
-Cook this for 2-3 minutes, stirring often.
+Cook this for 2 to 3 minutes, stirring often.

-Add the white wine and stir to combine.
+- Add the white wine and stir to combine.
 Stirring constantly, cook this until the wine has almost cooked away.
 Add about 1/2 cup of the simmering stock and continue the process.
 It is important to add stock slowly, stir constantly and let the liquid almost cook away before adding more.
-This should take about 20-30 minutes.
+This should take about 20 to 30 minutes.